Common Experiences Among Asian Families

 Other Services Offered at Yellow Chair Collective

-The highly trained therapists at our therapy practice in Los Angeles, CA are passionate about providing a safe place for you.
+The highly trained therapists at our therapy practice in Los Angeles, CA and New York City, NY are passionate about providing a safe place for you.
 Whether you are interested in culturally sensitive therapy, or our other services like anxiety treatment or EMDR therapy, we’re here for you.
 Further, our therapists offer individual therapy for burnout treatment, HSP treatment and therapy for empaths.
 For families and couples, we provide therapy for teens, couples therapy, and postpartum therapy.
-And, all of our services are available to you online in California.
+And, all of our services are available to you online in California and New York.